CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 “One trap parents of only children fall into is treating them as if they’re another adult,” Asquith says.
 When talking to your partner about sensitive topics, like money or relationships, make sure your child isn’t within earshot.

 It’s also important to encourage your kid to make friends with others their own age, Asquith says.
-By making sure your child is getting plenty of peer-to-peer interaction—either by setting up playdates with classmates or cousins or sending her to camp—you’ll help foster critical social skills like sharing and communication.
+By making sure your child is getting plenty of peer-to-peer interaction—either by setting up playdates with classmates or cousins or sending them to camp—you’ll help foster critical social skills like sharing and communication.

 Exceptions to Birth Order Theory

 Of course, there are plenty of exceptions to birth order theory.
 Early childhood experiences and parents’ unique child-rearing styles can have a huge effect on a kid’s personality and supercede any influence that birth order might have.
-“For example, an oldest child who has a parent who stays at home with them during their early childhood may be more cautious and less of a risk-taker than an oldest child who goes to day care,” Walfish explains.
+“For example, an oldest child who has a parent who stays at home with them during their early childhood may be more cautious and less of a risk-taker than an oldest child who goes to daycare,” Walfish explains.

 Significant age gaps between siblings can also alter how birth order theory plays out.
 A child born seven or more years after an older sibling may display characteristics usually associated with only children, Walfish notes.
-And since parents with twins have two children calling for their attention at all times, some twins may develop middle child traits, even if they don’t have any younger siblings, Aquina says.
+And since parents with twins have two children calling for their attention at all times, some twins may develop middle child traits, even if they don’t have any younger siblings, Asquith says.
 Blended families can also skew the outcome of birth order theory, since the new family structure may suddenly include two oldest or two youngest children.

 Birth order theory can help you see patterns in your children’s behavior or notice how your parenting style shifts from one kid to another, but it’s not a clear road map for how to be the best parent to each of your children.
 As Asquith says, “Spending one-on-one time and developing a solid, personal relationship with each child—and being able to witness and celebrate their strengths—is key.”